gregless22/globalx-sorter-challange/README.md

 To build run "go build -o ./bin/name-sorter cmd/main.go" in the project directory.
 This will build an executable file in the bin directory

+If you are on another platform try the makefile
+Run "make compile" and this will output to all platforms If there is a test failure, it does not do so very gracefully

 It is built in Go 1.16.4

 ### Docker